Trump Lawyer Cohen To Tell Congress Trump’s A ‘Racist’ And A ‘Conman,’ According To Prepared Remarks

 “A lot of people have asked me about whether Mr. Trump knew about the release of the hacked Democratic National Committee emails ahead of time,” he wrote.
 “The answer is yes.”

-Cohen claims to have been witness to a speakerphone conversation between Trump and Stone in which Stone outlined a plan that would include a public airing of the DNC emails over the subsequent few days that would “damage Hillary Clinton’s campaign.”
+Cohen claims to have been witness to a speakerphone conversation between Trump and Stone in which Stone outlined a plan that included a public airing of the DNC emails over the subsequent few days that would “damage Hillary Clinton’s campaign.”

 “Mr. Trump responded by stating to the effect of ‘wouldn’t that be great,'” according to Cohen’s prepared statement.